-Meanwhile, core risk management guidelines and other risk related guidelines have been revised. [...]
+12 Meanwhile, core risk management guidelines and other risk related guidelines have been revised. [?]
 BBB's shall comply with latest core risk guidelines and risk management guideline circulated by BB for effective risk management (Bangladesh Bank 2018, p.
 20).

 Further, it is found that banks are instructed to submit the "Capital to Risk-weighted Asset Ratio (CRAR) Report" on a quarterly basis to the BB through a prescribed format on a consolidated basis and a solo basis by the end of the month following the quarter based on Pillar 1 of the Basel III framework.
 Besides, it is asked to submit the "Internal Capital Adequacy Assessment Process (ICAAP) Report" annually after approval of the board by 31 May based on the latest audited financial report.
 In preparation of the ICAAP report, an SRP (Supervisory Review Process) Team is instructed to form in the banks headed by the MD/CEO comprising heads of all functional departments.
 The main aim of the SRP Team is to reveal whether a bank has a prudent risk management system in place and have sufficient capital to cover its own risk profile.
-However, there is a provision of a joint meeting between the BB's "SREP (Supervisory Review Evaluation Process) Team" and the bank's "SRP Team" to evaluate the ICAAP Report.
-In its guideline, BB instructed:
+However, there is a provision of a joint meeting between the BB's "SREP (Supervisory Review Evaluation overall risk profile and a strategy for maintaining adequate capital (Bangladesh Bank 2014, p.
+51)